 Surmont Boreal Reclamation Project

-Establishing long term in situ reclamation research
+Establishing long-term in situ reclamation research

 Reducing the footprint of active in situ operations

-ConocoPhillips Canada is working with the Northern Alberta Institute of Technology’s (NAIT) Boreal Research Initiative (a COSIA Associate Member) on a high-impact applied research project that could accelerate the time it takes for former development sites to return to boreal forest.
+ConocoPhillips Canada is working with the Northern Alberta Institute of Technology’s (NAIT) Boreal Research Institute (a COSIA Associate Member) on a high-impact applied research project that could accelerate the time it takes for former development sites to return to boreal forest.
 The project will test and develop new reclamation methods, products and materials.
 They will be conducting an interim reclamation trial on a large soil stockpile at ConocoPhillips’ Surmont in situ facility.
 Efforts will include establishing woody species in order to accelerate sites back to boreal forest.
-The trial aims to primarily test new reclamation technologies while, at the same time, more effectively mitigate some of the environmental impacts of in situ operations.
+The trial aims to test new reclamation technologies while, at the same time, more effectively mitigate some of the environmental impacts of in situ operations.

 Technology and Innovation